It’s about the people: taking action on the U.S. federal executive order on CX

 At Sprinklr, we are purpose-built to help organizations in all industries connect with their customers.
 With the sweeping tide of change promised by the president’s executive order, it is the right time for every federal agency to adopt a unified front-office platform to deliver true citizen-experience management.

-Social Listening, part of Sprinklr Modern Research, helps connect the public sector with its constituents by providing:
+Social Listening, part of Sprinklr Insights, helps connect the public sector with its constituents by providing:

 Real-time access to important citizen conversations across 30+ modern channels